patrici0/ecs-code-on-aws/README.md

 ## 4. Enough jibber jabber...

-You can start the workshop by clicking in the following link:
+You can start the workshop by clicking on the following button:

 [![start workshop](/images/start_workshop.png)][start_workshop]